About GDS

 2002: Gateway Disc Sports became known world-wide with the release of the Wizard.

-2016: David McCormack was inducted in to the Missouri Disc Golf Hall of Fame.
+2016: David McCormack was inducted into the Missouri Disc Golf Hall of Fame.